Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Longitudinal Analysis

 \subsection{Temporal Analysis}

-To visualize the activity of QAnon adherents, we plot the number of submissions and comments on Reddit, Voat, and Poal in Figure~\ref{fig:all_comments_submissions}.
-Note the log on the x-axis, along with red vertical lines marking the important dates shown in Table~\ref{tbl:important_dates}.
-In Figure~\ref{fig:all_submissions}, we plot the number of submissions on the three platforms.
-It is apparent that the conspiracy started discussions on Reddit on December 20, 2017, which is when the first submission appears on \rcbts.
-The subreddit \rga appears shortly after, on January 9, 2018, which is the same date that \greatawakening makes its appearance on Voat as well.
+First, we plot the number of submissions and comments on Reddit, Voat, and Poal in Figure~\ref{fig:all_comments_submissions}.
+Note the log scale on the x-axis, and the red vertical lines marking the important dates shown in Table~\ref{tbl:important_dates}.
+Figure~\ref{fig:all_submissions} plots the number of submissions on the three platforms.
+QAnon discussions appear on Reddit on December 20, 2017, with the first submission on \rcbts.
+The subreddit \rga appears on January 9, 2018, which is the same date that \greatawakening makes its appearance on Voat as well.

-The \rcbts subreddit went silent on February 28, 2018, since Reddit quarantined it before banning it on March 14, 2018.
-From March 2018 until August 2018, the activity of \rga increased tenfold, likely due to \rcbts users turning to that subreddit for their discussions.
-On June 7, 2018, \sga posted its first-ever submission on Poal.
+The \rcbts subreddit went silent on February 28, 2018, due to Reddit quarantining it before banning it on March 14, 2018, resulting in the activity of \rga increasing tenfold, likely due to \rcbts users using that subreddit for their discussions.
+Meanwhile, on June 7, 2018, \sga posted its first-ever submission on Poal.
+On August 19, 2018, Reddit quarantined \rga before banning it on September 12, 2018.
+Immediately after \rga is banned, the activity on \greatawakening increases from approximately $90$ comments daily to more than $1K$, on average, daily after the ban (Figure ~\ref{fig:all_comments}).
+Notably, ten days after the \rga ban, \qrv is created on Voat, posting more than $2.3K$ comments, on average, daily; more than double the pre-existing QAnon subverse on Voat.